Exact analytic expressions of real tensor eigenvalue distributions of Gaussian tensor model for small $N$: Introduction

 Recently, tensor models \cite{Ambjorn:1990ge,Sasakura:1990fs,Godfrey:1990dt,Gurau:2009tw} attract much attention in various contexts \cite{Ouerfelli:2022rus}.
 While it is important to develop efficient techniques of computing eigenvalues/vectors for certain tensors in various practical applications of tensors \cite{qibook}, it is also interesting to study their distributions for ensembles of tensors, because tensors are dynamical in tensor models.

-While there had already been a few interesting closely related results \cite{realnum1,realnum2,Evnin:2020ddw,Gurau:2020ehg}, eigenvalue distributions in tensor models had not been explicitly studied until very recently, when the present author derived some explicit formulas \cite{Sasakura:2022zwc,Sasakura:2022iqd}.
-The general strategy employed in these studies was that the problem was rewritten as computations of partition functions of zero-dimensional fermion systems.
-In \cite{Sasakura:2022zwc}, an exact formula of signed distributions of real eigenvalue/vector distributions for real symmetric order-three tensors with Gaussian distributions was obtained, where each eigenvalue/vector contributed to the distribution by $\pm 1$, depending on the sign of a Hessian matrix associated to each eigenvalue/vector.
+{{} While there are already some interesting results \cite{realnum1,realnum2,Evnin:2020ddw,Gurau:2020ehg, Sasakura:2022zwc,Sasakura:2022iqd}, eigenvalue distributions in tensor models still remain largely unexplored.
+In our previous studies \cite{Sasakura:2022zwc,Sasakura:2022iqd}, the problem was rewritten as computations of partition functions of zero-dimensional fermion systems.} In \cite{Sasakura:2022zwc}, an exact formula of signed distributions of real eigenvalue/vector distributions for real symmetric order-three tensors with Gaussian distributions was obtained, where each eigenvalue/vector contributed to the distribution by $\pm 1$, depending on the sign of a Hessian matrix associated to each eigenvalue/vector.
 In \cite{Sasakura:2022iqd}, real eigenvalue/vector distributions for the same ensemble of tensors was studied.
 In this study, however, only an approximate large-$N$ expression\footnote{$N$ denotes the dimension of the index vector space of the tensor.} was obtained by truncating a Schwinger-Dyson equation, though some closely related exact results were also obtained.
 While the functional form of the large-$N$ expression, which was a Gaussian, agreed well with Monte Carlo simulations, the overall factor did not and an improvement was expected.

 In this paper, we rewrite the real eigenvalue/vector problem as a computation of a partition function of a boson-fermion system with four-interactions, instead of the fermion systems in the previous studies \cite{Sasakura:2022zwc,Sasakura:2022iqd}.
 We exactly compute the real eigenvalue/vector distributions for real symmetric order-three tensors with Gaussian distributions for $N\leq 8$, and extrapolate the expressions to guess a large-$N$ expression, including the overall factor, which was not correctly obtained by the approximation of the previous paper \cite{Sasakura:2022iqd}.
 We compare the exact expressions for small $N$ with Monte Carlo simulations, and obtain precise agreement.
 We also compare the large-$N$ expression, and obtain good agreement.